Uniforms of the United States Air Force: Combat uniforms

-On 14 May 2018, the U.S. Air Force announced that all airmen will transition to the Army Combat Uniform in Operation Camouflage Pattern (OCP), which the Air Force refers to by the latter term.
-All airmen were allowed to wear OCPs beginning on 1 October 2018, and the wear out date for the ABU was 1 April 2021.
+On 14 May 2018, the U.S. Air Force announced that all personnel will transition to the Army Combat Uniform in Operational Camouflage Pattern (OCP), which the Air Force refers to by the latter term.
+All personnel were allowed to wear OCPs beginning on 1 October 2018, and the wear out date for the ABU was 1 April 2021.

-Pilots, navigators/combat systems officers, aircrews, remotely piloted aircraft (RPA) crews, and missile crews continue to wear olive green or desert tan one-piece flight suits, or the two-piece OCP pattern flight suit.
+Pilots, navigators/combat systems officers, air crews, remotely piloted aircraft (RPA) crews, and missile crews continue to wear olive green or desert tan one-piece flight suits, or the two-piece OCP pattern flight suit.
 All three are made of Nomex for fire protection when performing or in direct support of flying or missile duties, or when otherwise prescribed.
 The one piece flight suits are required for any aircrew position in which ejection seats are used.
 Aircrew not in an ejection seat and ground based crews, like RPA and missile crews, may wear either the two or one piece flight suits.

 The black leather boots and sage or green suede boots previously worn were discontinued with the phase out of the BDU and ABU respectively.
 All personnel now wear the coyote brown suede boots with all combat uniforms authorized.

-Physical Training Uniform
+Physical Training Gear

-The Air Force Physical Training Uniform (AFPTU), first released on 1 October 2006, consists of shorts, short-sleeve and long-sleeve T-shirts, jackets, and pants.
-The shorts are AF blue with silver reflective stripes on the legs, a key pocket attached to the inner liner and an ID pocket on the outside of the lower right leg.
-The T-shirts are light grey with moisture-wicking fabric with reflective Air Force logos on the upper left portion of the chest and across the back.
-The jacket is blue with white piping and a reflective inverted chevron across the chest and back.
+The Air Force Physical Training Gear (PTG), first released on 1 October 2006 as Air Force Physical Training Uniform (AFPTU), consists of shorts, short-sleeve and long-sleeve T-shirts, jackets, and pants.
+The shorts are AF blue with a silver reflective Air Force logo on the wearer's front left and reflective stripes on the sides.
+The T-shirts are light grey with moisture-wicking fabric with a reflective Air Force logo on the upper left portion of the chest and the words "AIR FORCE" across the back.
+The jacket is blue with white piping and a reflective vertical line along the back.
 The pants are blue with silver reflective stripes on the lower legs.
 At one point, the jacket and pants were redesigned with a lighter, quieter material that didn't make noise with movement.
-A line of commercially manufactured running shorts is also authorized for wear.

 Distinctive uniforms

-U.S. Air Force uniform regulations authorize personnel assigned to public duties, and some other, units to wear "distinctive uniforms," a similar concept to the "special ceremonial units" identified in U.S. Army uniform regulations.
+U.S. Air Force uniform regulations authorize personnel assigned to public duties and some other units to wear "distinctive uniforms," a similar concept to the "special ceremonial units" identified in U.S. Army uniform regulations.